hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * Three FHIR status attributes (status, intent, activity.detail.status)

 ##### Validation
-* One and only one FSIII intervention code may be present and it should be drawn from valid §140 FSIII interventions as expressed by the ValueSet.
+* One and only one FSIII intervention code may be present and it should be drawn from valid §140 FSIII interventions as expressed by the ValueSet
+* One and only one delivery type code, which should be drawn from the appropriate ValueSet
 * One and only one time for when the intervention was granted
 * The time where the intervention was stopped may be present
 * One and only one reference to the citizen exists
-* A reference to the ServiceRequest is mandatory
+* A reference to the ServiceRequest is optional
 * A reference to one or more Conditions may exist, but are not required
 * One and only one reference to the organization that delivers the intervention exists
 * All FHIR statuses are mandatory.
 Each of them should be drawn from the appropriate standard FHIR-ValueSet.
-* The reference to the care plan is mandatory if the intervention is repeating such as 'Fysisk træning på hold'.
+* The reference to the care plan is mandatory if the intervention is repeating such as 'Fysisk træning'.

 ## CarePlan
 The CarePlan is used whenever a prevention/health promotion care pathway is planned for a citizen in Danish municipalities.
 Care plan is a way to describe when a number of planned interventions are delivered together with a common schedule.